felipesoareees/ia_week3_docker/README.md

 # What is a Docker?

 - What is?
-- What is its high-level architecture?
+- What is its high-level architecture (Docker Daemon)?

 # How Docker is used in Runtime Environment?